danielnaber/oxygen-languagetool-plugin/README.md

 * In Text mode:
     * Will not properly work on XML that is not well-formed
     * Entities are not expanded
+* Version 1.1 only tested with oXygen 18.0.
-* Tested with oXygen 16.1 only.
+* Version 1.0 only tested with oXygen 16.1.

 ### Building

-Building the source code requires Java 6 or later, Maven, and your `.m2/settings.xml` to be set up [as described here](http://www.oxygenxml.com/oxygen_sdk_maven.html#maven_sdk_configuration).
+Building the source code requires Java 8 or later, Maven, and your `.m2/settings.xml` to be set up [as described here](http://www.oxygenxml.com/oxygen_sdk_maven.html#maven_sdk_configuration).
 Call `mvn package`, then unzip the resulting `target/oxygen-languagetool-plugin-(...)-plugin.jar` to a sub-directory of your oXygen's `plugins` directory and restart oXygen.
+You'll also need to manually copy the library dependencies to the `lib` directory.

 The LanguageTool wiki contains [internal release documentation](http://wiki.languagetool.org/how-to-make-a-languagetool-for-oxygen-release).